insure logo

 Is flood insurance part of hazard insurance?

-Flood insurance isn’t typically covered under home insurance or hazard insurance.
+Flood insurance isn’t covered by home insurance or hazard insurance.

 A separate flood insurance policy can be purchased to cover damage done by floods to a building or property, and sometimes both.
 Homes in a flood zone may be required to have flood insurance, especially if you have a mortgage.